- Hot Deals

-Due to small population and low tourist traffic, flights are limited and getting to Micronesia can be a little complicated.
+Due to small population and low tourist traffic in these Pacific islands, flights are limited and getting to Micronesia can be a little complicated.
 Flight paths vary depending on where you’re wanting to go.
 You can fly to direct to Chuuk from Brisbane, and Guam from Cairns but if you’re flying from Sydney be prepared for a few transfers.

 The good news is that once you’re over there, you can ‘island hop’ between these exquisite destinations.
 Aussies only need a valid passport, no visas are required.

 Guam is an island in Micronesia that is also part of the United States, it’s a hybrid of American and Micronesian culture which makes it both pretty to visit and culturally accessible.
 It’s the biggest island in Micronesia and boasts an array of five-star hotels and luxury shopping malls.
 Guam is a good base if you want to island-hop to other destinations.

 We recommend staying at the Fiesta Resort located on Tumon Bay.
 It is steps away from the pristine white-sand beach, yet close enough to the island’s tourist attractions, along with historical and cultural sites.
 Perfect if you want to explore all day, then chill all night.

 For travellers looking for a more nature and action-based getaway, we’d suggest Palau.
 Referred to as ‘the underwater Serengeti’, its pristine limestone landscape, iridescent blue-green lagoon and leafy green forest will steal your heart.
 The Palau Pacific Resort is a luxury resort which capitalises on this stunning location.
 It’s been awarded ‘Best Diving Resort’ for 14-consecutive years by the Dive & Travel Awards.
 It’s easy to see why, it’s an island haven for divers and non-divers alike.